JuliaObjects/Accessors.jl/docs/src/intro.md

 ## Under the hood

 Under the hood this package implements a simple [lens](https://hackage.haskell.org/package/lens) api.
-This api may be useful in its own rite and works as follows:
+This api may be useful in its own right and works as follows:

 ```jldoctest
 julia> using Setfield